asizikov/asizikov.github.io/_posts/2016-06-12-dev-environment-2016-win.md

 * [Visual Studio Code](http://code.visualstudio.com/) with extensions
     * C#
     * Markdown preview
-    * Spelling and Grammar checker (being the only non native speaker in a team is hard :) )
+    * Spelling and Grammar checker (being the only non-native speaker in a team is hard :) )

 ### File Managers and command line shell